 Nymphal instars 1-2 with thorax dark brown to black, but having pale lateral margins, mesothorax with a white central area, metathorax pale/white its entire width or at least on its posterior half, abdomen with white central area; thorax and abdomen pale/white ventrally.

 Later instars (3rd on) with pronotum having a dark liberty-bell shaped pattern formed by pale/clear lateral margins, meso- and metathorax mostly white but white areas of mesothorax usually divided by dark posterior and sublateral margins; abdomen with 1st segment dark, next 4 segments dark laterally on dorsum.

-Ootheca or otherwise known as egg capsule are light brown; length about 1/4" (5 mm) or less, with length less than twice width; subdivisional furrows extending entire width; bottom straight, top slightly bowed or arched; and with 8-10 subsegments but only 7-9 eggs on each side.
+Ootheca or otherwise known as egg capsules are light brown; length about 1/4″ (5 mm) or less, with length less than twice width; subdivisional furrows extending entire width; bottom straight, top slightly bowed or arched; and with 8-10 subsegments but only 7-9 eggs on each side.

 SIMILAR GROUPS OF Cockroaches

-(2) Pennsylvania wood cockroach (Parcoblatta pensylvanica) lacks dark liberty-bell shaped pattern on Pronotal shield and cross bands on wings.
+(2) Pennsylvania wood cockroach (Parcoblatta pensylvanica) lacks a dark liberty-bell-shaped pattern on the Pronotal shield and cross bands on the wings.

 (3) Other cockroaches are either smaller or larger, lack characteristic Pronotal and wing color patterns, and/or are not associated with structures.

 The female carries the ootheca for 24-36 hours and then attaches it, usually to the side or undersurface of shelves, furniture, etc. On average, the female will produce about 14 egg capsules each containing about 14-18 eggs (range 10-18), with an average hatch of 13-14 per egg capsule.